godonnell2/graceodonnell/_posts/2017-06-19-striking-soundbites-imagery.markdown

 ### Props

-Props are great they can help relax an interviewee and they make the image more interesting.
+Props are great, such as instruments or sports balls, they can help relax an interviewee and they make the image more interesting.

 ### There’s Safety In Numbers

-For this interview, the participants did not speak much english and in an effort to set them at ease I interviewed them all at once.
-This had the effect of producing a more natural conversation and was therefore more interesting for the viewer.
+For this interview, the participants did not speak much English and in an effort to set them at ease I interviewed them altogether.
+This had the effect of producing a more natural conversation and was, therefore, more interesting for the viewer.

 <div class="video-responsive">
   <iframe width="100%" height="auto"  src="https://www.youtube.com/embed/G0mACpyo7z4?rel=0&amp;showinfo=0;start=67" frameborder="0" allowfullscreen></iframe>